ChainMovers/suibase/typescript/vscode-extension/docs/extension-development-cycle.md

 Note: webview-ui was at first a degit of https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/frameworks/hello-world-svelte.
+It has been heavily modified for Suibase since...

 # Extension development cycle